Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 Defaults are level 21, per-move loss 2, total loss 4, and cut at 30 empties.
 These can be changed with command-line options.

-Record generation splits runs by total-loss budget from 0 up to the configured limit, so lower-loss records are generated first.
+Record generation exhausts all records with total loss 0 before moving to total loss 1, and continues in increasing-loss order.
+It stops when the requested number of records is reached or all records up to the configured loss limit are exhausted.

 ## Build Books